axlan/lan_pets/README.md

 # TODO
-Add a "last seen" timestamp to discovery to potentially age out ephemeral devices On management page, show last seen info
+Add a "last seen" timestamp to discovery to potentially age out ephemeral devices Add button to do full NMAP scan on device and save result for viewing.
+On management page, show last seen info
 When pihole 6 is released, add integration into pihole API Have option to use NMAP for ping?